-- Maintain the PSU Safe Driving Program. - Maintain electronic training records for Safe Driving, including the name or identification of each employee trained and the date(s) of the training.
+- Maintain the PSU Safe Driving Program. - Maintain electronic training records for Safe Driving and High Occupancy Van Operator safety training, including the name or identification of each employee trained and the date(s) of the training.
 The most recent annual training record for each affected employee must be maintained.